Want the perfect workout program?Take Quiz

 If these become too easy, some added height can make it a bigger challenge.
 Place a gym box in front of you and use it to jump on when you are coming out of your burpee.
 This is an intense challenge so take your time in executing these.

 If you really want to challenge yourself and get the most fat-burning intensity out of your burpees, try a speed test.
 Set a timer and blast out those burpees.
 Focus on form as well as getting as many reps done as possible.
 See how many you can do in two or three minutes and jot it down.
-This kind of workout is the perfect example of how a standard burpee can be extremely challenging for even the fittest of people.
+This kind of workout routine is the perfect example of how a standard burpee can be extremely challenging for even the fittest of people.

 Try doing this a few times a week, attempting to beat your previous record each time.
 Or, challenge a friend to see who makes the most progress.
 A little friendly competition might give you the motivation you need to earn yourself some impressive results.